soundpress/RulesOfNYC/docs/c38/index.rst

       - Sporting events/concerts in the park(event duration only)/dock &amp; dine
       - $1/linear foot
     * -
-      - Commercial vessels(does not include passenger loading/unloading fee)
+      - Commercial Vessels(does not include passenger loading/unloading fee)
       - $2.50/linear foot/day (24 hours)
     * - Passenger Pickup/Drop off(Non-commercial boats only)
       - 40 feet or less41 feet or more